linsalrob/ComputationalGenomicsManual/README.md

 20\. | CheckM | [HTML](CheckM/) | [PDF](CheckM/CheckM.pdf)

+# Workshops.

+We are using this content in a [variety of workshops](Workshops/)

 # Assignments.

-At the moment the assignments are live and so solutions are not shown.
-They will eventually be included so you can work through the examples.
+Solutions are still not shown, but you can work through some of these

 * [NCBI EDirect](Assignments/NCBIEDirectAssignment) is to familiarize yourself with NCBI EDirect.
 * [Genomics Assignment](Assignments/GenomicsAssignment/) is to analyze complete genomes from *Klebsiella*.
 * [Metagenomics Assignment](Assignments/MetagenomicsAssignment) is to analyze some metagenomics data and describe the organisms that you find there.

 # Datasets